 Dolphins were used in the First and Second Gulf Wars as minesweepers.
 A dolphin not only can distinguish between a nickel and a dime at a hundred yards—and among brass, aluminum and stainless steel, even when the metal is buried under two feet of mud—it can differentiate between natural and man-made objects.

 A dolphin’s biosonar works by the animal’s generation of high-frequency clicking sounds, which pass through an area in its rounded forehead (known as the melon), a fat-rich organ that serves as an acoustical lens and focuses the sound like a beam.
 Sound bouncing off objects travels through the cavities of a dolphin’s lower jaw to the inner ear, which transmits the information to the brain by way of the auditory nerve.

 The military dolphins’ skills have saved the lives of countless U.S. Navy personnel.
 In March 2003, nine dolphins called Special Clearance Team One became the first marine mammals to take part in mine-clearing operations in an active combat situation.
-Together with Navy SEALS, Marine Corps reconnaissance swimmers, explosive ordnance disposal divers, and unmanned undersea vehicles, they helped disarm more than one hundred antiship mines and underwater booby traps planted in Umm Qasr’s port by Saddam Hussein’s forces.
+Together with Navy SEALS, Marine Corps reconnaissance swimmers, explosive ordnance disposal divers and unmanned undersea vehicles, they helped disarm more than 100 antiship mines and underwater booby traps planted in Umm Qasr’s port by Saddam Hussein’s forces.

 Calling for a code

 The navy believes that the risk dolphins take in their military operations is virtually zero because the animals are trained to stay a safe distance away from any mines they find.
 And sea mines are designed to explode only when a large metallic surface, such as the hull of a ship, passes nearby.
 The navy also points out that it hasn’t captured wild dolphins since 1999, when it began a captive dolphin-breeding program.